Your business and Brexit

-Employers should be aware that EU nationals coming to work in the UK from 1 January 2021 will require permission to work under the new immigration system that comes into force from that date.
-EU employees already in the UK or coming to the UK before 31 December 2020 will be able to take advantage of the free-to-apply EU Settlement Scheme.
+Employers should be aware that EU nationals coming to work in the UK will require permission to work under the new immigration system that came into force from 1 January 2021.
+EU employees who were in the UK before 31 December 2020 will be able to take advantage of the free-to-apply EU Settlement Scheme.
 A successful application will allow the employee to live and work in the UK for a temporary five year period or permanently, dependent on their application qualifying criteria.

 K2 can provide guidance and assistance throughout the application process.

 It is vital that employers review their HR records to ensure their EU employees register to the scheme before 30 June 2021.